BryanHogan/bryanhogan/src/content/blog/korean-age.md

 Which one?
 In Korea you will find that people use two different kinds of counting systems for age, the international age and the Korean age.

 The international age is what I was used to, but what is Korean age?
 In Korean age you are born with 1 and you gain a year on January 1st.
-Yes, every person gains a year at the beginning of the calender year.
+Yes, every person gains a year at the beginning of the calendar year.
 This means that your Korean age is always one or two years more than your international age.
 This can lead to the funny situation of someone who's born on December 31st being two years old the next day in Korean age after not even spending one whole day on this earth.

 South Korea is shifting over to use international age more and more, they even formally adopted to the international age standard in June 2023.
 But Korean age is still deeply ingrained into society and still relevant.
 For example, the legal drinking age in Korea is 20 in Korean age.

-So to avoid all of this confusion and make things easier, just ask for their birth year.
+So one solution to make things easier in a conversation, is to just ask for the birth year instead.